Indigenization

 Poster in the Ukrainian language about the beginning of the indigenization policy (Korenizatsiya in Russian, meaning "indigenization", literally "putting down roots") in Soviet Ukraine (see: Ukrainization).
 The text translates to: "Son!
 Enroll in the School of Red Commanders, and the defense of Soviet Ukraine will be ensured."
 First published in the USSR in 1921.

 Indigenization is the act of making something more indigenous; transformation of some service, idea, etc. to suit a local culture, especially through the use of more indigenous people in public administration, employment and other fields.

 The term is primarily used by anthropologists to describe what happens when locals take something from the outside and make it their own (such as: Africanization or Americanization).

 History

 History of the word

 The first use of the word indigenization recorded by the OED is in a 1951 paper about studies conducted in India about Christian missionaries.
 The word was used to describe the process of making churches indigenous in southern India.
 It was used in The Economist in 1962 to describe managerial positions and in the 1971 book English Language in West Africa by John Spencer, where it was used to describe the adoption of English.
 Indigenization is often used to describe the adoption of colonial culture in Africa because of the effects of colonialism by Europe in the 19th and the early 20th centuries.

-History of the use

-Throughout history, the process of making something indigenous has taken different forms.
-Other words that describe similar processes of making something local are Africanization, localization, glocalization, and Americanization.
-However, those terms describe a specific case of the process of making something indigenous.
-The terms may be rejected in favor of the more general term of indigenization because the others may have too narrow of a scope.
-For example, christianization was a form of indigenization by converting areas and groups to follow Christianity.